 The smallest geographic subdivision in Iowa’s political structure is the precinct.
 The key to the Democratic Party’s success in Iowa is our ability to organize at the precinct (i.e., grassroots) level.
 Organization at the grassroots level works in Iowa because of the efforts of the thousands of people who have made the decision to play a greater role in the political process.
 They attend their precinct caucuses and offer their leadership as precinct committee persons.

 In accordance with the Code of Iowa, Democratic Party precinct committee persons are elected in even-numbered years at precinct caucuses by the Democrats living within each precinct.
 Precinct committee persons serve on the county central committee, which is the policy-making body of the county party.
 Their terms of office begin immediately following the county convention and continue for two years. (unless removed for cause or attendence)

 The country central committee may remove a precinct committee person for one of the reasons in the Code of Iowa, the Iowa Democratic Party Constitution and/or the county party constitution or bylaws (as long as the latter is not in conflict with the Code of Iowa or the Iowa Democratic Party Constitution and/or Bylaws.)
-In precincts where an election did occur but only one position was filled, the remaining position(s) are considered to be vacant.

 The county central committee is a legal entity recognized by the Iowa Code.
 When necessary, duly elected precinct committee members of the central committee are responsible for nominating the Democratic Party candidate in a legislative special election.
-County central committees not elected in accordance with the Code of Iowa open themselves up to legal challenges of any matter upon which they have voted.
-It is extremely important that county parties adhere to the Code of Iowa when electing members to their central committees.